CIS1221-2023-2024/A6-IsPrime/Wiki_p2.md

 ### Python
 Since this algorithm required 2 numbers instead of 1, the lower limit is given to be 0 and the upper limit is the one to be tested.
 Due to this case, it works the same as algorithm 2.
 It reaches its limit when the number given is a **Lower 7 digit number**
 ### C#
-Given a min of 0 to a max of a **8 digit number**, execution time took around 5 seconds (without displaying), with displaying it took 40 seconds.
+Given a min of 0 to a max of an **8 digit number**, execution time took around 5 seconds (without displaying), with displaying it took 40 seconds.
 This means that for an efficiant execution time, **7 digits is best**

 ## Recursive algorithms
 ### Python